HasibulHayat/InterviewPrep/SOLID Principles/Single Responsibility Principle (SRP).md

-# Single Responsibility Principle (SRP) in Java: Conversation and Examples

-This document captures a conversation about the **Single Responsibility Principle (SRP)**, including explanations and Java examples.
-SRP states that a class should have only one reason to change, meaning it should handle a single responsibility.

----

-## Question 1: Teach me SRP with an example in Java

-### Response

 The **Single Responsibility Principle (SRP)** is one of the SOLID principles of object-oriented design.
 It states that **a class should have only one reason to change**, meaning it should have only one responsibility or job.
 This makes classes easier to maintain, test, and extend.